-7.1.3 Charger unit
+7.1.3 Charger unit LDM25

-The charger module used for charging the integrated batteries has an own processor and can work completely self-sufficiently if mains voltage is supplied.
-This module has an output current limited to 0.5A (in case of 5.2Ah batteries) or 0,.325A (in case of 3.6Ah batteries) and optimises the charging process according to an IUTQ-curve matching the surrounding temperature of the batteries.
-The batteries are not charged for protection reasons if the surrounding temperature exceeds 40°C. A delay fuse (2,5AT, 5x20mm) protects the unit from short circuit in case of a defect and prevents a battery overcurrent.
+The charger module LDM25 used for charging the integrated batteries has an own processorand can, if mains voltage is supplied, work completely self-sufficiently.
+This module has an output current limited to 0.5A and optimises the charging process according to an IUTQ-curve matching the surrounding temperature of the batteries.
+The batteries are not charged for protection reasons if the surrounding temperature exceeds 40°C.

+A delay fuse (3.15AT, 5x20mm) protects the unit from short circuit in case of a defect and prevents a battery overcurrent.
+Additionally, a battery voltage symmetry monitor and an integrated, redundant battery voltage monitor (BSW) prevent a battery overload.
+It is calibrated ex-works and its settings must not be changed!